| | |

 content hashing technologies for robust, accurate, and efficient

+identification of audios and videos, respectively.
 Biometrics for human identification is a crucial

 component in many security applications.
 Four ICASSP papers